darco31/P2---JS-game/README.md

 ## Testing

 Testing was manually completed through the use of Googles Chrome browser and Firefox browser in conjunction with their development tools accessed through their website.
+The game was also tested on mobile screens by family members.

 ## Lighthouse Testing